 |---|---|

-| Visual Board | A physical or digital board that displays the entire workflow, making work visible to everyone. |
+| Visual board | A physical or digital board that displays the workflow and makes work visible to everyone. |

-| Cards | Represent individual work items (tasks, projects, features) and hold key information about each one. |
+| Cards | Represent individual work items (tasks, projects, features) and hold key information about each. |

-| Columns | Each column represents a distinct stage in your workflow, showing how tasks move from start to finish. |
+| Columns | Represent stages in the workflow, showing how tasks move from start to finish. |

-| Work-in-Progress (WIP) Limits | A set number that restricts how many cards can be in a particular column at one time. |
+| Work-in-Progress (WIP) limits | Restrict how many cards can occupy a column at once to reduce bottlenecks. |

-| Commitment & Delivery Points | Clearly defined points where work officially starts (commitment) and is considered finished (delivery). |
+| Commitment & delivery points | Define when work officially starts (commitment) and when it’s considered finished (delivery). |

 The Surprising Origins of Kanban in Manufacturing